 Skip to content

 For people whose body is still carrying what the mind has tried to move past.
-EMDR, somatic practices, IFS, and trauma-informed CBT — integrated, not prescribed.
+We work primarily through Internal Family Systems (IFS), the model that treats your protective parts as allies, not problems, integrated with EMDR, somatic practices, and trauma-informed CBT as the work calls for them.
 Telehealth across California, plus in-person in Walnut Creek with Tina.

 Good fit if